XML validation

 XML validation is the process of checking a document written in XML (eXtensible Markup Language) to confirm that it is both well-formed and also "valid" in that it follows a defined structure.
 A well-formed document follows the basic syntactic rules of XML, which are the same for all XML documents.
 A valid document also respects the rules dictated by a particular DTD or XML schema.
 Automated tools – validators – can perform well-formedness tests and many other validation tests, but not those that require human judgement, such as correct application of a schema to a data set.

+Well-formedness versus validity

+An XML document must be well-formed before it can be validated.
+A well-formed document conforms to the syntax rules defined by the XML specification, including proper nesting of elements, matching start and end tags, and correct attribute syntax.

+Validation is a separate process in which a well-formed document is evaluated against a schema language such as a Document Type Definition (DTD), XML Schema, RELAX NG, or Schematron to determine whether it conforms to the required document structure and constraints.

+A document may therefore be well-formed but not valid if it satisfies the syntax requirements of XML while failing to meet the constraints defined by its associated schema.